 Putting customers at the heart is a phrase that is used across so many organisations these days, but what does it really mean?
 Financial services providers, including both established players and start-up organisations, frequently claim that this is their business’s main priority.
 However, surely “putting customers at the heart of the business” is really a ‘hygiene factor’ that every successful business should be focusing on?

-As researchers, we hear this phrase so often when talking to insight teams and their stakeholders, plus we never seem to attend a conference or research seminar without it being the topic of a paper.
+As researchers, we hear this phrase so often when talking to insight teams and their stakeholders, plus we rarely attend a conference or research seminar without it being the topic of a paper.
 It feels like it is now a claim made so often that it lacks real meaning and impact.

 So, what does it really mean for financial services companies and what do they need to do to truly be “putting customers at the heart of the business”?
-We’ve considered some of the approaches that financial services providers are adopting and we also asked members of our Fintech Beacon community what it means to them.
+We’ve considered some of the approaches that financial services providers are adopting through our own research.

 A ‘bottom-up’ rather than ‘top-down’ approach to product development

 Development of successful products and services must come from looking at needs, behaviours and the lifestyle of customers, filling the gaps and finding ways to make their life easier.
 Those that are created ‘from the top’ with a heavily commercial focus rarely succeed as customers recognise if the product is missing a real benefit for them or of there is nothing to differentiate it from what is already available.
 Many financial organisations now hold regular ‘customer immersion’ or ‘customer closeness’ research workshops, where the focus is simply on understanding customers, and are the first step in any new product development.

 “Making tangible efforts to understand the customers; their circumstances, their preferences; what they want from the business, their expectations of the service, what works for them – say, via careful data collection and research – and design products and services around that.”